FuJiabo-NEU/ML-AM-alloy-design/README.md

 ## Quick Start

-## Data preparation
+## 1. Data preparation

-Place your dataset (AM_Data.xlsx) and the knowledge‑graph adjacency matrix (data_matrix.csv) in the project root directory.
+Place your dataset `AM_Data.xlsx` and the knowledge‑graph adjacency matrix `data_matrix.csv` in the project root directory.
 The spreadsheet must contain feature columns (composition + process parameters) and the target defect area fraction as the last column.

-## Step 1: Train the UQ‑KGAT model
+## 2: Train the UQ‑KGAT model

 Run the training script: